 Future Girls: Confidence in Education

 Being able to attend school is not the only hurdle for girls, once there they need to be able to focus and study with confidence.
-We’re working with teachers, girls and boys is schools to create female-friendly learning environments.
+We’re working with girls clubs at schools, involving boys and teachers to create female-friendly learning environments.

 Our Girls’ Football Team

 Girls in Ethiopia have less time and freedom to study or play because they are expected to be near the home and are responsible for household chores.
 Our girl’s football team provides a space for girls to play and to develop a peer support network.